kimberlythegeek/conduit-testing/README.md

 You will also need the following:

-* 2 sets of login/password credentials for accessing Phabricator in whatever evironment you are testing in
+* 2 sets of login/password credentials for accessing Phabricator in whatever environment you are testing in
 * 2 sets of login/password credentials that are allowed to create, read, update, and delete security bugs on BugZilla in whatever environment you are testing
 * 1 additional set of login/password credentials that are not allowed to access security bugs on BugZilla in whatever environment you are testing